-'We need Indian talent', says Finland's Employment Minister Tuula Haatainen
+'We need Indian talent', says Finland's employment minister Tuula Haatainen

 Story highlights

-During the India visit, the minister had a meeting with the Minister of state in the Ministry of external affairs V. Muraleedharan as both sides signed a joint declaration of intent on migration and mobility.
+During the India visit, the minister had a meeting with the Minister of state for external affairs V. Muraleedharan as both sides signed a joint declaration of intent on migration and mobility.

-During the India visit, the minister had a meeting with the Minister of state in the Ministry of external affairs V. Muraleedharan as both sides signed a joint declaration of intent on migration and mobility.
+During the India visit, the minister had a meeting with the Minister of state for external affairs V. Muraleedharan as both sides signed a joint declaration of intent on migration and mobility.

-During the India visit, the minister had a meeting with the Minister of state in the Ministry of external affairs V. Muraleedharan as both sides signed a joint declaration of intent on migration and mobility.
-Pact on mobility, once signed will help in easier movement of people, especially from India to Finland.
+During the India visit, the minister had a meeting with the Minister of state for external affairs V. Muraleedharan as both sides signed a joint declaration of intent on migration and mobility.
+Pact on mobility, once signed, will help in easier movement of people, especially from India to Finland.
 India has been keen on signing mobility pact with a number of countries for easier movement of people, the last such pact was signed with Germany earlier this month.

 According to Indian government estimates, around 15,469 persons of Indian origin (7231 NRIs and 8232 OCIs) live in Finland.
 Most live in the capital Helsinki and surrounding regions.
 In recent years, Indian professionals are being employed in high-tech companies.
 About 1200 Indian students are pursuing higher education.
 About half are pursuing master's degrees and the other are in doctorate programmes.